Walking The Path

 About the Program

-This program is ideal for students who already have some experience with meditation but are looking for a program that will help them go deeper in their practice within the context of the Buddhist path of liberation.
-Over the course of two years, Walking the Path students will attend four weekend retreats where they will receive detailed meditation instructions from Namchak Khen Rinpoche to clarify the techniques, practice together, and after each retreat, leave with meditation homework.
-They will receive a schedule of practices which build upon one another leading up to the next retreat.
-During the six months between retreats they will have monthly opportunies to check in on their progress with Khen Rinpoche and his translator Justin Kirkwood as they are following the daily practice schedule.
-There are also recommended readings to accompany the practices and opportunities to meet with others in the program to discuss your practice.
-This program is a wonderful opportunity to deepen your practice, engage with a close group of meditation practitioners (sangha), attend regular dharma teachings, and embark on the path of liberation.
+Students will receive a schedule of practices that build upon one another leading up to the next retreat.
+During the six months between retreats, students will have monthly opportunities to check in on their progress with Khen Rinpoche and his translator Justin Kirkwood, as they follow the daily practice schedule.
+There are also recommended readings to accompany the practices and opportunities to meet with others in the program to discuss their meditation practice.

-Students register for each year of the program separately.
-We accept new applicants for the program on a rolling basis, but new programs will only begin each spring.
-You can register for teaching one, Walking the Path: The Way to Develop Calm Abiding, using the link below.
 If you have attended the first retreat of the program, our Walking the Path: The Way to Develop Calm Abiding Retreat, please email [email protected] for further assistance with registering for the first year of the Walking the Path two-year program.

 During year one of the program, participants will study and practice Calm Abiding (Shamatha).
 This serves as the foundation for all other practices.
 It is a technique used to develop our power of attention and bring our coarse and subtle thoughts to a restful state.
 Calm Abiding is the most important foundational meditation practice as it will stabalize and empower any further practices you may do in the future.
 Khen Rinpoche’s Walking the Path teachings and practices are based Gochen Tulku Sangak Rinpoche’s book, The Way to Develop Calm Abiding and Profound Insight.
 A digital copy of the book will be provided to all participants and physical copies are available for purchase at: https://namchakpublishing.com/collections/books/products/shamata